abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

 - Lab 1 has a lot of what you need to get started.
 Begin there then pick and choose what labs you would like after that but make sure to start with Lab 1 as it has a lot of the basics of Python oddities in there.

 ## I'm at the University of Michigan and want to see what other classes there are around?
 - This class is a good place to start at the upper level undergrad / graduate level on statistics and data analysis in Python.
-Below I list similar level classes in alternative views on stats as well as follow on classes that are at more advanced levels.
+Below I list similar level classes with a different focus as well as follow on classes that are at more advanced levels.
 I also reccomend checking out the MIDAS certificate approved courses [here](https://midas.umich.edu/certificate/approved-courses/)

 Similar level courses with a different flavor:
 - STATS 412 Introduction to Probability & Statistics